 ARBs produce arteriolar and venous dilation and block aldosterone secretion, thus lowering blood pressure and decreasing salt and water retention.

 ARBs do not increase bradykinin levels.

 ARBs may be used as first-line agents for the treatment of hypertension, especially in patients with a compelling indication of diabetes, heart failure, or chronic kidney disease.

 β-adrenergic blockers are mild antihypertensives and do not significantly lower BP in normotensives.

 In stage 1 cases of hypertensive patients (30 – 40%), β- adrenergic blockers are used alone.

-Propranolol is a first β blocker showed effective in hypertension and ischemic heart disease.
+Propranolol is the first β blocker shown to be effective in hypertension and ischemic heart disease.